 - No batteries necessary; can be charged with USB power sources, like laptop or power bank.

 - Made of durable materials and sturdily designed.

 - If your cat isn't a vertical scratcher, this might not appeal to him quite as much.

 - Requires some mildly fiddly assembly.

 - Random mode shuts off automatically after 15 minutes, which may or may not be a problem, depending on how energetic your cat is.

 This is one of those high-tech cat toys that just... looks like a futuristic toy!
-And frankly, unlike other RC mice, this thing works like a futuristic toy.
-All right, so maybe that's a bit much, but the truth is that it definitely has a lot of newer features that blow other mouse-style playthings out of the water.
-For instance, instead of just moving backwards and forwards, it can go in pretty much any direction you point it in.
-Next, it boasts three auto settings, and also comes with an app that lets you stay in control.
-Finally, it has a number of handy features that make playtime a little more efficient and effective.
-For example, it has several sensors that allow the toy to navigate the room, re-orient itself after a flip, and check the position of its enemy - that is... your cat!
+And frankly, unlike a lot of other feline-focused electronics, this thing works like a futuristic toy.
+All right, so maybe that's a bit much, but the truth is that it definitely has a lot of newer features that blow other playthings out of the water.
+For instance, instead of just moving backwards and forwards, it can go in pretty much all over the place - forward and back, yes, but also in circles, and irregular zigzaggy patterns.
+Next, it boasts a useful on/off auto setting that helps to conserve battery life.
+Finally, it comes with a couple of add-ons - a feather and bird attachment - that make it more enjoyable for your kitty, with more styles on the way.

 - Reacts to your cat and its environment, making play smoother and more realistic.